Apr 28, 2015 03:04PM

 During the Depression, couples entered marathon dances at Krug Park hoping to win prizes.
 A 4,000-seat arena added in 1932 hosted wrestling and boxing matches.

 The park closed in 1940.
-Neighbors concerned about the site near downtown Benson later petitioned the city to make it a
+Neighbors concerned about the site near downtown Benson later petitioned the city to make it a public park.

 A fund drive led by the Omaha World-Herald in 1945 raised $30,000 to purchase the land and turn it into Gallagher Park, named after Mrs. Paul Gallagher, who fought to retain the land as a park.
 The city park opened in 1955.
 A swimming pool and ball fields were added.